WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

 3. Go into the "en" folder and you'll see all the guides you will need.

 4. Open up maintainer_information.md and TRANSLATE the following into your language as described down below.
+Keep in mind: If you are a part of the WSF team you can input the following:
+   All information here is always accurate and up to date.

 ## [Maintainer Information](accent://)